tomsydney/data-layer-cli/docs/Readme.md

 * [Studies](study.md)

 ## Authentication
-Returns the bearer token to use for subsequent requests to any module
+Returns the bearer token to use for subsequent requests to any module.

 * **URL:**